derricknguyen12/leagueoflegendsbanrates/README.md

 | 2888-3129 | DCup     |             200 | partial            | Team WE         | False  | False  | False  | False  | False  |        1 |             0 | False        |
 | 2888-3130 | DCup     |             100 | partial            | Team WE         | True   | True   | True   | True   | True   |        1 |             1 | True         |

+#### Ban Missingness on League
+First, we perform the permutation test on bans and league, and the missingness of bans on league.

+`Null Hypothesis`: Distribution of league when bans is missing is the same as the distribution of league when bans is not missing.

+`Alternative Hypothesis`: Distribution of league when bans is missing is NOT same as the distribution of league when bans is not missing.

 After we performed permutation tests, we found that the observed statistic for this permutation test is: 0.33373048634043834, and the p-value is 0.
 The plot below shows the empirical distribution of the TVD for the test.

 <iframe